Minimally Invasive Surgical Treatment

 - Quicker discharge from the hospital

-Robotic small bowel surgery at Henry Ford IBD Center
+Robotic small bowel surgery at Henry Ford Center for IBD

-While robotic surgery is not yet the standard of care, our surgeons are highly practiced in this new minimally invasive surgical advancement.
-Patients who might be candidates for robotic surgery include ulcerative colitis patients who are planning for ileal pouch surgery.
-The robotic approach is used to create—with great precision—the interior pouch that collects waste and enables patients to maintain normal control of their bowels.
+Our surgeons use the robotic approach to precisely create the interior pouch that collects waste and enables patients to maintain normal control of their bowels.
 This approach often leads to fewer complications and easier recovery.